-According to the experts, at this stage, your child understands that an individual's sex is a characteristic that will remain stable over time (Kohlberg, 1966, and Slaby and Frey, 1975).
+According to the experts, at this stage, your students understand that an individual's sex is a characteristic that will remain stable over time (Kohlberg, 1966, and Slaby and Frey, 1975).
 They can answer questions such as: "When you were little, were you a baby girl or a baby boy?"
 Or "When you grow up, will you be a mom or a dad?"
-At this stage, your child may be uncomfortable with these questions.
+At this stage, your students may be uncomfortable with these questions.
 Even if they know that they are a boy or a girl physically and are aware of behaviours associated with one or the other, they may desire to become a teenager or an adult of the opposite sex.
+If they do not identify with any of the categories or if they feel comfortable in a combination of both, they may be non-binary, which is a gender identity that differs from the so-called "binary" genders of man and woman.

-It may therefore be difficult for children to accept that their gender does not change.
+It may be difficult for children to accept that their assigned birth sex and gender do not match.
 For example, at this point, a little girl who wants to have a penis understands that it will probably not happen naturally.
-At this stage, your child has not yet acquired the last stage of gender identity development, gender constancy.
+At this stage, your students have not yet acquired the last stage of gender identity development, gender constancy.
 To them, this means that the physical appearance of others often determines their gender or gender expression.
 For example, a person with a beard is a man because he has a beard, which may be incorrect.
-This person may not identify with men or women.
-For example, an individual may identify as not having a binary gender.
-They are therefore identified as "non-binary."